fabioesantos/runit-scripts/README.md

 This repository contains runit init scripts.

-This project is based on https://github.com/void-linux/void-runit, which in turn is loosely based on https://github.com/chneukirchen/ignite
+This repository is based on https://github.com/neeshy/runit-rc and https://github.com/void-linux/void-runit

 ## Dependencies